-43. If the automobile insurer disagrees with either of TRA's decisions in respect of a waiver of penalties or interest, the automobile insurer may be entitled to apply for judicial review with the Court of Queen's Bench.
-The automobile insurer should obtain professional advice or contact the Court of Queen's Bench for information on how and when to make an application for judicial review.
+42. If the automobile insurer disagrees with either of TRA's decisions in respect of a waiver of penalties or interest, an application for judicial review may be filed with the Court of King's Bench.
+The automobile insurer should obtain professional advice or contact the Court for information on how and when to make an application for judicial review.